jihunhwang/jihunhwang.github.io/_posts/2024-01-22-UWSP_CTF_2023_writeup.md

 </font>

 <font size="4">
 <p>It looks like a toy example of the infamous Heartbleed vulnerability.
-The program takes a string and its length as an input, and returns the string by reading the length-amount of its memory.
-Therefore, by giving the length that is actually longer than the input string, we have a chance of being able to read beyond the string, which could include the memory of machine running the program. </p>
+The program takes a string and its length as input, and returns the string by reading the length-amount of its memory.
+Therefore, by giving the length that is actually longer than the input string, we have a chance of being able to read beyond the string, which could include the memory of the machine running the program. </p>

 </font>